-The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D. of the FOA):
+The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section I.D. of the FOA):

-- Applications that fall outside the technical parameters specified in Sections I.A. and I.B. of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications that are not led by a State, municipal entity, transit authority, or non-profit (See Section III.A) - Applications that proposed feasibility analysis, design work, or experimental validation on waste streams, waste blends or feedstocks outside of those allowable as specified in Appendix E. - Applications submitted under Topic Area 2 that propose experimental work based on model waste streams.
+- Applications that fall outside the technical parameters specified in Sections I.A. and I.B. of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications that propose using model feedstocks in lieu of commercially available feedstocks in accordance with acceptable feedstocks in Appendix E .